arnodel/golua/quotas.md

 - the "amount of CPU" available to the code can be limited
 - the "amount of memory" available to the code can be limited
 - file IO can be disabled
-- the Go interface can be disabled (Golua has a non-standard `golib` builtin package)
+- unsafe Go functions accessible via modules can be disabled

 ### Meaning of limiting CPU
 By "amount of CPU" we mean this: the Golua VM periodically emits ticks during